mulimoen/RayCaster/README.md

 # RayCaster

 This program implements a simple raytracer in OpenGL using [Glium](https://github.com/tomaka/glium).
-See also abstract.pdf for a short description of the program.
+See also the [abstract](abstract.pdf)(PDF) for a short description of the program.

 ## Features
  * Maximum Intensity Projection